magento/knowledge-base/src/troubleshooting/general/wrong-error-message-on-guest-checkout-with-paypal-via-braintree-magento-2.4.1.md

 ## Issue

 When guest checkout is disabled from the backend, and the PayPal through Braintree payment option is selected from the minicart or shopping cart, an unspecific error is shown.

-Prerequisites:
+<u>Prerequisites: </u>

 1. In Magento Admin, under Stores > Configuration > Sales > Checkout, set Allow Guest Checkout = _No_.
 1. Enable PayPal through Braintree as described in [Braintree](https://docs.magento.com/user-guide/payment/braintree.html?) section of Magento User Guide.

-Steps to reproduce:
+<u>Steps to reproduce:</u>

 1. Add product to cart as a guest.
 1. Select Minicart and click Pay with PayPal.